Vyral/rob-st-john/_posts/2018-05-07-welcome-to-my-blog.md

   - Home Seller Tips
 ---

-Our market remains busy, and it’s still an opportune time to command a high price selling your home. &nbsp;
+Our market remains busy, and it’s still an opportune time to command a high price selling your home.

 I know what’s happening in the Louisville area, specifically pertaining to home values, that will directly affect you.